 As the semester comes to a close for Bradley students, finals, projects and the many stressors of college life are all taking over.
-The Activities Council of Bradley University (ACBU) decided to use poetry to bring more attention to mental health issues on college campuses.
+The Activities Council of Bradley University (ACBU) decided to use poetry to bring more attention to mental health issues on college campuses, came to speak to Bradley students about the importance of mental health Tuesday, April 25 in the Marty Theater.
+The poet laureate of Grand Rapids, Michigan kicked the night off by talking about his life story, more details read here.

 “I was originally failing out of high school English class,” Fable said.
 “Thank God for incredible educators, I had a teacher make a deal with me that if I turned in a piece of creative writing everyday that they would pass me.
 At the end of the year … she sent me to a writer’s camp and the Ann Arbor slam team was running it.
 They are the ones who gave me the name Fable, and they are the one’s who made me fall in love with it.”